jbettencourt10/cs326-final-iota/docs/milestone2.md

   - **TV Shows**: Title, User Rating

 - **User Account**: User accounts will have three lists when finally created in the database.
 Currently, the application supports one list,
-  - **Watched**: A list of media that a user has watched/read/listened to before.
+  - **In progress**: A list of media that a user is currently watching.

  Our endpoints are as follows: